Board of management

 She’s always been interested in urban design and community engagement, particularly with children and young people, and has volunteered as a befriender for older people too.
 Bekah’s research focuses on housing supply, homelessness, welfare, and equality, diversity and inclusion.

-In her spare time, you might formerly have seen her swimming at Park Road lido or climbing at the Castle, but she now mainly cares for her toddler.
-She lives on the cusp of Haringey, in Enfield.
+In her spare time, you might formerly have seen her swimming at Park Road lido or climbing at the Castle, but she now mainly cares for her young children.
+She lives on the cusp of Haringey, in Bounds Green.

 Matthew Bolwell